christopherwk210/gm-bot/README.md

 # GameMakerBot

 ## Hidden Features
-If you send a message containing only 'mm' the bot will react with two m's
+If you send a message containing only 'mm' or 'hmm' the bot will react

 If you mention the bot, it reacts with a wave.